Francis-Yuppie/Nuxt3-demo-auth/README.md

 The initial App has three pages ie index, login, and register in the sserver folder there is a api/auth folder with register.post.ts endpoint at a catch all file ie [...].ts

+In the models folder user.ts is a model for creating a user in Mongo DB

 ## Setup

 Make sure to install the dependencies: